 We took to each other quickly.
 These friendships were our lifelines in those years.
-Generations separated into their own comfortable rhythms, but we all of us shared the music, cultural idiosyncrasies, and jokes no one else could understand.
+Generations separated into their own comfortable rhythms, but we all shared the music, cultural idiosyncrasies and jokes no one else could understand.

-And we shared our sweet language, which as the years passed, kept either dividing or growing and we had to cling on to it like crazy.
-Those words, those accents, those sounds we owned so well suddenly sounded foreign.
-English, in its unassuming and sneaky way, started to show up in our sentences, until some completely abandoned the old language in favor of the new.
+And we shared our sweet language, which as the years passed kept dividing and growing that we had to cling on to it like spurned lovers.
+Those words, those accents, those sounds we owned so well, suddenly sounded foreign.
+English, in its unassuming and sneaky way, started to show up in our sentences until some completely abandoned the old language in favor of the new.

 One of the families we became friends with was a couple with two daughters.
-Both daughters took after their mother, and were quite beautiful.
+Both daughters took after their mother and were beautiful.
 Lanky but soft, possessing ivory complexion and dark, dark hair, they resembled princesses from Russian fairy tales.

-But their mother, oh boy, the world rarely sees such an unstoppable figure.
+But their mother, oh boy, the world rarely sees an unstoppable figure like her.
 She was the one who pulled the most.
 As a teenager, I found her overbearing.
 It was as if she hung above us like an umbrella, just waiting for the world to hurl itself down on us.
-And those years, we wanted to hurl ourselves to the world instead.
+And in those years we wanted to hurl ourselves onto the world instead.

-The results were fantastic.
-A fully able person had not experienced even half of what this young woman did, thanks to her mom.
+Results were fantastic.
+A fully able person had not experienced even half of what this young woman did, all thanks to her mom.

-The mom did all this effortlessly and with humor.
+The mom did all this (to us seemingly) effortlessly and with humor.

 This dark, heavy, relieving humor is specific for Bosnia.
-It’s therapeutic.
+It’s our therapy.
 Brutally honest.
 It assesses the culture with no reservations.
-It boils down mentalities into the basic of generalizations.
+It boils down mentalities into basic of generalizations.
 It’s truthful.
-It shows the potential for potential.
+It shows potential for potential.

-You know when you laugh, things become a little easier.
+You know when you laugh things become a little easier.
 Suddenly perfections become imperfections, and imperfections are perfect the way they are.
+Dark humor is Bosnian wabi-sabi.
 Suddenly you don’t envy anymore.
-Suddenly there is sunshine where and where there ain’t any sunshine.
+Suddenly there is sunshine where there ain’t any sunshine.

-And the life was good.
+And life was good.
 We made it good.
 We picked up the pieces.
 We rebuilt.
-Day by day, year by year, we became as essential and important part of DC region like generations of immigrants before us.
+Day by day, year by year, we became as essential (important even?) part of DC metro like generations of immigrants before us.

 One couple opened up a restaurant.
 We hung out there, celebrated NYE, July 4th, and Halloween.
 There was finally a place to buy pita.
 A place to buy the well-known Vasina cake.
 A place to sit down and talk, cry and laugh.
-And send the boss to hell in proper Balkan slang, and then hear about a new job opening.
+And send the boss to hell in proper Balkan slang (by telling him to go screw his mother), and then hear about a new job opening.

-Traditions we developed included celebrating most holidays together.
+We celebrated most holidays together.
 And although as a young adult I was running away from traditions and to parties of my own, secretly I enjoyed attending these.
-There was a feeling of familiarity, of being around people who genuinely wanted you to succeed, and saw a part of their own success in your growing up.
+There was a feeling of familiarity, of being around people who genuinely wanted you to succeed and saw a part of their own success in your growing up.

 The food at these parties was indescribable.

-Usually there were so many of us at least one huge table would have to hold the entire specter of entrees.
-I feared one of these days one of these tables would break under the heaviness, and kill someone.
-Still not sure how we avoided this.
+Usually there were so many of us at least one huge table would have to hold the entire spectrum of entrees.
+I feared at some point one of these tables would break under the heaviness and kill someone.
+Still not sure how this was avoided.

-In all that opulence though, my favorite were the crescents always the ones made by my friends’ mom.
+In all that opulence though, my favorite were the jam crescent cookies made by my friends’ mom.